aws-samples/sample-genai-reflection-for-bedrock/README.md

 # 🐝 BedrockHive

-A configurable extension to Bedrock text generation that enhances performance by enabling additional compute at test time.
+A configurable extension to Bedrock which enhances performance by enabling additional compute at test time.
 Using BedrockHive, we have seen significant performance gains over a single Bedrock call for mathematical arithmetic and Text2SQL capabilities.
-See [`examples/benchmarks`](./examples/benchmarks/) for details on each task.

 <p align="center" width="100%">
     <img src="./examples/benchmarks/result.png"/>
 </p>

+> See [`examples/benchmarks`](./examples/benchmarks/) for details on each task.

 > There are more [evaluations ongoing](./EXPERIMENTS.md), please reach out if you have a specific task of interest!